MineralsCloud/qha/_sources/tutorials/plot.rst.txt

-Plot results command: ``qha-plot``
+Plot results command: ``qha plot``
 **********************************

-We have also provided a command which can plot the results after running ``qha-run`` for quick check.

-Just redirect to the folder where you run
+To perform a quick check for the calculated results, command ``qha plot /path/to/settings.yaml`` can be used in the same folder to do the ``qha run`` calculation.
-``qha-run`` and run ``qha-plot``, the plots will be in the same directory as previous results.
+All plots will be saved in the same result directory.